 **As she was going in to the hospice (for a closely-monitored pain control regime), Fiona did jokingly ask, “When people go into a hospice, do they ever come out again?”
 “Oh, yes!” said the nurses…but in her case, they were wrong!
 Even at times like that, Fiona thought it funny.
 Our sense of humour together was funny and flippant; I’m still like that (have been so since about 1980) and I would have it no other way 😀

 In fact, I almost did even more dark humour and called this piece Two Weddings and a Funeral.
 For this purpose, I took a photo of Fiona’s gravestone, which I reproduce below to complete the ‘joke’.
-The Scripture quote is Psalm 116:7, Return to your rest, O my soul, for the Lord has been good to you
+The Scripture quote is Psalm 116:7, Return to your rest, O my soul, for the Lord has been good to you, a verse the Spirit gave me a couple of years ago.

 Our family name has been redacted because I want my site to stay semi-anonymous.
 With disabled people in my family, and given the propensity of certain Christians to take exception to heretics like me, the last thing I want is for a mob of rampaging Pharisees to turn up on my doorstep brandishing King James Bibles 😉